KKkaran/Get-Fit-App/README.md

 # Functionality:
 #The user is presented with a randomized set of exercises that focuses on certain areas of body regions when he selects the two muscle groups of his choice.
 # Specifications:
-#CSS framework used is Foundation.
+# CSS framework used is Foundation.
-#The app is completely responsive and adjusts on the screen accordingly.
+# The app is completely responsive and adjusts on the screen accordingly.
-#Our team created our own custom API.
+# Our team created our own custom API.
 WE used node and express for backend and deployed it on the Heroku server to make it online.
-#The API is live @https://getfitapifinal.herokuapp.com/exercises
+# The API is live @https://getfitapifinal.herokuapp.com/exercises
-#There are 2 API calls made: One for fetching the body muscles and populating the select tag and second is
+# There are 2 API calls made: One for fetching the body muscles and populating the select tag and second is
-#when the user makes his choice, the API call fetches the corresponding exercises and displays in the current day card.
+# When the user makes his choice, the API call fetches the corresponding exercises and displays in the current day card.
-#Local Storage is used to store the exercises in the corresponding day so as display the same exercises in the same at the time of refresh.
+# Local Storage is used to store the exercises in the corresponding day so as display the same exercises in the same at the time of refresh.